patriciogonzalezvivo/thebookofshaders/09/README.md

 * Comment, uncomment and duplicate lines 69 to 72 to compose new designs.

-* Change the black and white triangle for another element like: half circles, rotated squares or lines.
+* Change the black and white triangle for another element: like half circles, rotated squares or lines.

 * Code other patterns where the elements are rotated according to their position.